keeonline/infra-01-aws/README.md

 ## Provision the S3 bucket so that it can store backend state files

-1. In GitHub, execut the action `Provision an S3 bucket for backend state file storage`
+1. In GitHub, execute the action `Provision an S3 bucket for backend state file storage`